The cut operation on matrix factorisations

 \begin{remark} If we choose a $k$-basis for $J_V$ then multiplication by $y_i$, as a $k$-linear operator $J_V \lto J_V$, gives a matrix $[y_i]$ over $k$.
-The cut $Y \l X$ has a differential which, as a matrix, can be described by taking the matrix of $d_Y \otimes 1 + 1 \otimes d_X$ over $k[x,y,z]$ and replacing every occurrence of $y_i$ by the scalar matrix $[y_i]$.
+The cut $Y \l X$ has a differential which, as a matrix, can be described by taking the matrix of $d_Y \otimes 1 + 1 \otimes d_X$ over $k[x,y,z]$ and replacing every occurrence of $y_i$ by the scalar matrix $[y_i]$ and $1 \in k$ by the identity matrix.
 This ``inflation'' produces a matrix of polynomials over $k[x,z]$. \end{remark}

 \begin{definition} Given morphisms of matrix factorisations $\phi: X \lto X'$ and $\psi: Y \lto Y'$ we define the morphism of matrix factorisations

 to be induced on the quotient by $\psi \otimes \phi: Y \otimes X \lto Y' \otimes X'$.
 This is clearly functorial in the sense that for morphisms $\phi': X' \lto X''$ and $\psi': Y' \lto Y''$ we have